jambaleoma/enzo.test.expressjs/README.md

 ExpressJS Server for ccmfrontend Angular Application
 ====================================
-This is a Middelware written in ExpressJS for TelecomItalia "Stazione di Configurazione" The middelware intercept incaming request and redirect vs a specific Angular's route.
+This is a Middelware written in ExpressJS

 Prerequisites
 =================